Shuddhi (Hinduism)

-Shuddhi (Sanskrit: शुद्धि śuddhi, Hindi: शुद्धि śuddhi, Punjabi: ਸ਼ੁੱਧ śuddh) is a Sanskrit word meaning purification or cleansing.
+Shuddhi is a Sanskrit word meaning purification or cleansing.
 In the context of modern Hinduism, it describes a Hindu religious movement started by Arya Samaj, initially aimed at re-converting former Hindus who departed the religion for Christianity or Islam, but later expanded to convert non-Hindus altogether.
 This term is also present in some medieval smritis, as well as in later Sikh literature, also in the context of re-conversion.

 Etymology

 Shuddhi is derived from the Sanskrit word शुद्धि śuddhi ("purified"), the past passive participle of the verb शुध् śudh ("to purify").
 This word ultimately derives from Proto-Indo-European *(s)ḱew- ("to shine").
 Although the Sanskrit word शुद्धि was inherited into Hindi as सुध sudh and into Punjabi as ਸੁੱਧ suddh, both inherited words are generic and neither are used to refer to the shuddhi movement.